What it's like to watch Trump's "hush money" trial from inside the courtroom

 Everyone but the judge and jurors are seated before Donald Trump and his team enter the courtroom each day in his New York criminal trial.

-Reporters, other members of the public, prosecutors and Manhattan District Attorney Alvin Bragg himself, must all pass through security screening and be in place, and quiet, as Trump approaches the room.
+Reporters and other members of the public have passed through two layers of screening.
+They, prosecutors and Manhattan District Attorney Alvin Bragg himself, are all in place, and quiet, as Trump approaches the room.

 The group is sometimes settled in before Trump's motorcade has even pulled up to the 17-story Art Deco-style building.
 The court officers' radios suddenly crackle, echoing off the high, 83-year-old ceilings, announcing the arrival of a former president.